 Once you can really FEEL your feelings, they flow through you so much quicker and don't hang around anywhere near as long.
 They have the opportunity to start to no longer trigger you as much.
 Whatever comes up for you, know it's not dangerous or something to be feared.
-It's like a download of data from the nervous system, let it flow.
+It's like a download of data from the nervous system, it's meant to be allowed out of your body, so let it flow.

 Let me know if this helps you, links below if you want to carry on the conversation on this topic on my social feed.
 Much love coming your way!

-If you'd like more insight into my personal journey out of years of chronic pain to complete healing using journalling and only emotional / mindset work / yoga, check out my Recovery Journey Roadmap and let's connect on social media, I'm on Facebook or Instagram and post daily insight and inspiration over there.
+If you'd like more insight into my personal journey out of years of chronic pain to complete healing using journalling and yoga, check out my Recovery Journey Roadmap and let's connect on social media, I'm on Facebook or Instagram and post daily insight and inspiration over there.